ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 To demonstrate the noise and stability of the current source, we performed measurements of the current amplitude noise and probed the long-term behaviour by measuring the Allan deviation of the current source.
 Moreover, we tested the current source in experiment by tuning the frequency of a superconducting qubit.

 We evaluated the current noise and Allan deviation by DC coupling 1~mA of current to the $50~\Omega$ input of a 12-bit digital oscilloscope (LeCroy, Waverunner 610Zi).
 To determine the current noise, the measured voltage was digitised with a sampling rate of 2~MS/s and a total measurement time of 30~s.
 The full amplitude range of the oscilloscope was set to 80~mV, which corresponded to a current resolution of 390~nA.
 From the time series data we calculated the current amplitude noise using Fast Fourier Transform (FFT).
 Fig.~\ref{fig:DCSourceNoise} shows a typical current amplitude noise spectrum.
 It can be seen that the broadband noise of the supply is below $3\times 10^{-6}~\mathrm{A}/\sqrt{\mathrm{Hz}}$.
 Taking the mean value of the amplitude noise in the band of 0.1~Hz--10~kHz and multiplying it by the square root of the same range, we obtain a total noise value of $5.45\times 10^{-6}~\text{A}_{\text{rms}}$ (0.1~Hz--10~kHz).
+Comparing Fig.~\ref{fig:DCSourceNoise} to Ref.~\cite{yang2019ultra}, our setup is most likely limited by the noise floor of the oscilloscope.
+This, however, represents the upper limit of our current source noise density.

 In order to evaluate the stability of the current source, we performed a long-term measurement of the current, using a sampling rate of 500~S/s.
 The full amplitude range of the oscilloscope was set to 40~mV, which corresponded to a current resolution of 195~nA.
 From the time series data we calculated the fractional overlapping Allan deviation.
-Fig.\ref{fig:DCSourceAllan} (blue line) shows the Allan deviation of the current for a 18 hours long measurement.
+Fig.~\ref{fig:DCSourceAllan} (blue line) shows the Allan deviation of the current for a 18 hours long measurement.
 It can be seen that the bias stability of the source is about $4\times 10^{-4}$ at an averaging time of 500~s.
 For comparison we also plot the slope of a white noise source (dotted-dashed line).
 For smaller averaging times, the source of the Allan deviation of the current is consistent with white noise.